Curriculum Master Business Informatics

 Learning Outcomes:

-The students are able to assess the micro- and macroeconomic implications of innovations for industrial dynamics, competition and growth and accordingly know the framework conditions for business management decisions.
+The alumni are able to assess the micro- and macroeconomic implications of innovations for industrial dynamics, competition and growth and accordingly know the framework conditions for business management decisions.
 In addition, they can precisely distinguish the economic effects of the new digital technologies in the course of the platforms and also know how to determine the criteria for success.
 In this way, the abundantly vague talk about possible digital "scaling" is placed on the secure foundation of network effects and a well-founded application-oriented knowledge is acquired.

 Superior module: